helgelol/netlify-cli/README.md

 It took the actual deploy stage of my pipelines down from 3.5 minutes to under 30 seconds.

 # Updates
-This conntainer updates nightly if there is a new version of Netlify CLI available.
+Updates daily if there is a new version of Netlify CLI available.

 # Usage
 Example usage in `.gitlab-ci.yml`